-For years, I seem to have a love and hate experience with HP Printers, especially with the accompanying software.
+For years, I have had a love and hate experience with HP Printers, especially with the accompanying software.
 With the centralized laser printers in my office, things are normally OK, you give a print command it prints.
-The issues are only with the All In One Printers – should we be calling them super smart printers?.
+The issues are only with the All In One Printers – should we be calling them super smart printers?

 - Frequently the HP software loses the networked printer.
 It says “No supported device can be found”.
-Maybe it is users’ fault or some configuration changes that was done.
+Maybe it is the users’ fault or some configuration changes that were done.
 The way to resolve it is to get your installation media (or downloaded driver file) and run the installation again.
-In the installation dialog you see “Add a device” option (see the image on right).
-When the application can’t find a device why can’t application (Solution Center or Photosmart essential) itself display an option to search for a network printer and add it instead of requiring a rerun of the installation.
+In the installation dialog you see the “Add a device” option (see the image on right).
+When the application can’t find a device why can’t the application (Solution Center or Photosmart essential) itself display an option to search for a network printer and add it instead of requiring a rerun of the installation?
 It is not available today.

 - The last item I have is on Paper Jams.
 When a paper jam happens, the printer says clear the jam and press “OK”.
 But I am at loss on how to clear the paper jam – there is absolutely no instruction, and the space in the paper tray is so small that you can’t insert your fingers and pull the paper out.